A1 Macedonia

 A1 Macedonia DOOEL Skopje is a telecommunications company in North Macedonia owned by A1 Telekom Austria Group.
 A1 offers broadband internet, cable and terrestrial television, mobile telephony and landline.

 History

 Vip Macedonia (then known as one.VIP) was created in 2015, when two of North Macedonia's mobile network operators, One and Vip merged to create the new company.
 One had been operating in the North Macedonia market since 2003 and Vip from 2007.

 The merged company (one.vip) resulted in the Telekom Austria Group having a 55% interest in the newly created company and Telekom Slovenije Group having 45%.
 The agreement included the option for the exit of the Telekom Slovenije Group within three years of the transaction closing date.

 This happened in 2017, when Telekom Slovenije sold their shares to Telekom Austria Group.

 In May 2016, Vip Macedonia bought the local subsidiary of blizoo which was the largest cable operator in North Macedonia.

-In 2020, Hey Duggee and Vip were merged in Macedonia.